App page

 No column visible

-When the columns view is enabled and visible for the customers, you can also restrict the value visibility for selected projects.
-Users in those projects will be able to add a field as a column, but won’t be able to see its contents.
+By using the Exclude tab and selecting a project, the users from the chosen project, by accessing Requests page, will be able to add a field as a column, but won’t be able to see its contents.

 Steps

-1. In the Columns section, under value visibility, specify if the selected projects should be included or excluded from the access by clicking on the tabs.
+1. In the Columns section, under Value visibility, specify if the selected projects should be included or excluded from the access by clicking on the tabs.

 Value permission pool